sagemath/trac_to_gh/Issue 2581.md

 # Issue 2581: extend solve_right to all cases; implement solve_left

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2581

 Original creator: was